eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

     </dds>

 Finally, each type of tag can contain one or more Type definition.
-Define several types inside a type of tag or each type in its own type of tag has the same result.
+Defining several types inside a *type* tag or defining each type in its own *type* tag has the same result.

 Type definition
 ^^^^^^^^^^^^^^^